InsightsByIvy/FinTech-User-Analytics/README.md

  * **Visualisation**: Developed an interactive dashboard to present insights tailored for business and product stakeholders.

-## Machine Learning Approach(Upcoming)
+## Machine Learning Approach (Upcoming)

 The next phase of this project will involve developing predictive models to estimate churn probability and identify key behavioural drivers.
 Planned methods include logistic regression, decision trees, and ensemble models, supported by techniques like feature engineering and cross-validation.

 ## Visualisation

-This project incorporates both exploratory visualizations in Python notebooks and an interactive Tableau dashboard to gain insights into user behavior and engagement.
+This project incorporates both exploratory visualisations in Python notebooks and an interactive Tableau dashboard to gain insights into user behaviour and engagement.

 ### Notebook Visualisations
 To understand the distribution and variability of key numerical features, we plotted: